TalhaR/Earth-Revolution/README.md

 # Solar-System
-Using JavaFX to show the orbit of the planets in our Solay System around the Sun
+Using JavaFX to show the orbit of the planets in our Solar System around the Sun